As organisations increasingly use cloud-based resources and services, the challenge of ensuring effective security becomes more complex by the day.

 Cloud usage is also likely to be spread across multiple providers and supported by both Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS) resources.
 These are being combined with localised infrastructures that are often regularly changing, adding another layer of complexity into the mix.

 The workloads themselves can also be many and varied.
-They may range from legacy applications that have been migrated from traditional on-premises data centres, to applications that have been built specifically to run on cloud platforms, to entirely serverless applications.
+They may range from legacy applications that have been migrated from traditional on-premises data centers, to applications that have been built specifically to run on cloud platforms, to entirely serverless applications.
 They may run unchanged for weeks or months, or only exist for a few minutes.

 Ensuring effective cloud security